arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Tutorials/CloverLeaf/README.md

 CloverLeaf compilers fairly simply 'out-of-the-box' and so no modifications were required.
 As stated the Spack recipy strips out the necessary compiler flags, so we needed to set them back to the minimal recommendation.
-We also added support for the Arm Compiler, with comparable flags to that of GCC.
+We also added support for the Arm Compiler and NVHPC, with comparable flags to that of GCC.

 Otherwise no modifications were needed.
-CloverLeaf only has one dependency - MPI, so for this we used Open MPI.
+CloverLeaf only has one dependency - MPI, so for this we used Open MPI, specifying the hash of the preinstalled versions.

 ### Performance Summary

-From our performance study we see that the GCC compiler outperforms the Arm compiler for our smaller test case.
+From our performance study we see that the GCC compiler outperforms the Arm compiler for our smaller test case at a number of core counts.
+Single core the NVHPC build is actually fastest.
 However, there is very little difference at higher core counts, where CloverLeaf becomes memory bound.

 Our scaling study for `BM_16_short` shows that we saturate memory bandwidth at about 16 cores, and the use of a full node could be detrimental.